Our Team

 Clinic Manager + Parent Support Consultant

-Ally has a Bachelor of Arts degree in Psychology from the University of Regina and has achieved certification in parent coaching & attachment theory.
+Ally has a Bachelor of Arts degree in Psychology from the University of Regina and has achieved additional Certification in Parent Coaching.
 She has completed many extra courses in her professional development, focusing on childhood + adolescent development, neurodiversity + gender affirming principles, trauma informed care, holistic family wellness, and more.

 When Ally isn’t busy managing our clinic and supporting her clients at Pathways, you can find her exploring outdoors with her family, practicing yoga + barre, or relaxing with a good book.